 Locking, near Weston-super-Mare from 1894 until his death in

 It is recorded that he also served as curate at St John's Parish Church in

 'Chittagong Villa' in Shrubbery Walks on the town's Worlebury

-He was the son of Ansford solicitor George Augustus Woodforde and Harriett Maud Leir, eldest daughter of Revd William Leir, Rector of Ditcheat, Somerset.
+He was the son of Ansford solicitor George Augustus Woodforde and Harriett Mary Leir, eldest daughter of Revd William Leir, Rector of Ditcheat, Somerset.
 Although being the third son in his family, he inherited the Ansford estate because his elder brothers, Charles Neville and Robert Reginald Augustus, died unmarried and without issue.

 Elizabethan Ansford House, which had been in the ownership of the